Farwaykorse/fwkSudoku/docs/Configuration.md

 - `-cert-dcl21-cpp`
   Advice: run this check incidentally.
-  Useful to warn on use of a reference type, but with value types following this advice to return const object breaks repeated use of the postfix increment and decrement operators.
+  Useful to warn on use of a reference type, but with value types following this advice, to return a const object, breaks repeated use of the postfix increment and decrement operators.
   (See discussion:
   [Matt Godbolt on Twitter](https://twitter.com/mattgodbolt/status/981269382092468226))
   Documentation: